IthronMinya/IthronMinya.github.io/README.md

  </p>

 Well, the first visual impression of the most basic saliency method, also called **Vanilla Gradients** is admittedly a little underwhelming.
 This example uses an image classification task for various objects and the image pixel brightness shows a particular pixel's positive contribution to the model's correctly predicted object class.
 So what can we interpret from these images?
 We can confirm that the model used pixels that align with the objects in the image and can say that the predictions were at leat not made by looking at completely irrelevant image regions.
 With other methods we can extend this to also contain the negative contributions, so the pixels that were reducing the logit probability of the chosen output class and also produce aggregate contribution regions.

+## Why is saliency useful?

+Using saliency maps we can find areas a model is influenced by to produce specific class predictions, wich can be very useful to ensure that the prediction is based on the feature we want and not an environmental bias for example.
+Furthermore it can be used to gain more insight into the model by looking at model failure cases, what features had high attribution that don’t seem to be related to the object in question?
+When we approach the our model with these considerations in mind we can then think of how we might change the model to avoid bad results in these cases and increase the model's performance.
+Another nice aspect is that we have no abstract numeric metric score, that can be very difficult to define for complex tasks but instead an heatmap where we can use our visual intuition to confirm the high activation features.
+Saliency maps **sometimes** allow easy visual and intuitive explanations.

 ## Methods
 Different saliency methods fall into 2 broad categories: